Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The apothecary’s rose is hardy through zone 4.
 If kept properly pruned, it makes an excellent hedge.
 The rose prefers full sun, but can also grow in semi-shady spots.
 Although it does well in poor soils, they should be well-drained.

 The bush blooms once a year in the spring.
 The flowers are semi-double and an intense pink despite their description as “red” in the history books.
 They have a typical old rose fragrance.
-In the fall, it has large orange rose hips that are often used to make rose hip jelly.
+In the fall, it has large orange rose hips that are full of vitamin C, giving them their medicinal quality.
+The hips are also used to make rose hip jelly.

 Like most heirloom roses, it is disease resistant.